alimir1/classified/index.md

 * Solid programming background
 * Have a degree in geeky fields (CS, Math, etc.) or are self-taught.

-**Note**: You are not required to know statistics in advance.
-We'll learn it along the way.
+**Note**: Don't worry about not knowing / forgetting advanced math such as statistics and calculus.

 # Admission Process
 1. [Sign up here](https://form.jotform.com/90721195844158).